Hope Summers (character): Stryfe

 In an alternate future, Hope Summers is killed by the Avengers.
 Her father, Cable, decides to travel back in time in order to save her.
 When the Phoenix Force comes back to take Hope Summers as a host, the Avengers and the X-Men battle each other.
 Hope Summers and Blaquesmith decide to work together to create a better world.

 In other media

 Film

-Her character makes her film debut in Deadpool 2, portrayed by Islie Hirvonen.
-In the film, Cable travels back in time to undo the murder of his wife and daughter by the future Russell Collins aka Firefist.
-When Wade Wilson asks Cable about the burnt teddy bear carried around with, Cable tells Wade that it belonged to his daughter and that her name is Hope.
-In the end, Cable and Deadpool succeed stopping Russell, the burns on the teddy bear vanishing, indicating that his family is alive again in the future, although Cable decides to remain in the present to help the future turn out better than it did originally.
+Hope Summers makes a cameo appearance in Deadpool 2, portrayed by Islie Hirvonen.
+This version is Cable's biological daughter.
+After she and her mother were killed by Russell Collins, Cable travels back in time to avert the event by killing Russell.
+However, Deadpool sacrifices himself to save Russell, leading to Cable sacrificing the ability to return to the future to save Deadpool before staying in the present to ensure his family have a brighter future.